Skip to main content

 General Availability in Select Markets (United States)

-flag-us.png Procore Pay icon-external-link.png with payments powered by Goldman Sachs Transaction Banking (TxB)* is available in the United States.
+flag-us.png Procore Pay icon-external-link.png is available in the United States.
 It is designed for General Contractors and Owner-Builders who act as their own General Contractors on a job.
 Procore Pay extends the Invoice Management icon-external-link.png functionality in the Procore web application to handle the payment process between general and specialty contractors.

 Objective

-To create a new disbursement in the Company level Payments tool to pay invoices.
+To create a new disbursement in the Company level Payments tool to pay subcontractor invoices as a Payments Admin or Disburser

 Background